zsylvester/blockdiagram/README.md

 ## License

-meanderpy is licensed under the Apache License 2.0
+'blockdiagram' is licensed under the Apache License 2.0